gwbres/systemctl/README.md

 # systemctl

-Small rust crate to interact with systemd
+Small rust crate to interact with systemd units